Best States for HomeschoolingAugust 8, 2023

 - With a private tutor – the tutor must be an Alaska-certified teacher.

-- Under school board approval – a student of compulsory school age does not have to attend school if he “is equally well-served by an educational experience approved by the school board.”
+- Under school board approval – a student of compulsory school age is not required to attend school if he “is equally well-served by an educational experience approved by the school board.”
 A written request must be sent to the principal or school administrator asking to be excused from mandatory attendance.

 - As a religious private school – probably the most restrictive, this method requires filing several forms upfront, keeping monthly attendance records, maintaining a permanent record, filing a corporal punishment form, and adhering to testing requirements.
 In addition, you may not accept state or federal funding.